feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 - if the problem is small, fix it;
 - if the problem is big, document your finding on a GitHub issue or a Jira ticket or whatever you use, bring it up when you can.

-Other than that, it’s all excuses - and we all do that because it is **so easy** to say "I’ll fix it later" and forgetting about it.
+Other than that, it's all excuses - and we all do that because it is **so easy** to say "I'll fix it later" and forgetting about it.

 To hack myself, I usually think something like:

-> If I leave this for later, I’ll forget - but the issue will still be there.
-It will haunt me in the worst way and timing possible, probably while I’m out with my wife having a good time or watching a movie or doing anything else.
-I don’t want that to happen.
+> If I leave this for later, I'll forget - but the issue will still be there.
+It will haunt me in the worst way and timing possible, probably while I'm out with my wife having a good time or watching a movie or doing anything else.
+I don't want that to happen.

-Of course, having it documented and not fixing it won’t prevent this, but here is a curious thing: if I write things down, it’s easier for me to remember it later.
+Of course, having it documented and not fixing it won't prevent this, but here is a curious thing: if I write things down, it's easier for me to remember it later.

-It’s like when you start asking a question on StackOverflow and actually solves the issue while writing it down.
+It's like when you start asking a question on StackOverflow and actually solves the issue while writing it down.

 Just like a rubber duck.

 The problem sometimes looks bigger than it really is.

-If it is really big (which can happen), I now have a GitHub issue for it - and I don’t like to leave issues open.
+If it is really big (which can happen), I now have a GitHub issue for it - and I don't like to leave issues open.

 ## Improve my dev environment

-I don’t mean buying new hardware or changing OSes or anything like that.
+I don't mean buying new hardware or changing OSes or anything like that.

 I spend most of my time on my terminal, so it makes sense to know how to use it.

 It is amazing the amount of work you can avoid by knowing some shell script and piping things.
-If you read my blog and attend to details, you’ll see that sometimes I post my shell witchcraft here, for example, [when I migrated a lot of repositories from one CI to another]({{< ref "2017-03-11-travis-to-buildkite.md" >}}).
+If you read my blog and attend to details, you'll see that sometimes I post my shell witchcraft here, for example, [when I migrated a lot of repositories from one CI to another]({{< ref "2017-03-11-travis-to-buildkite.md" >}}).

 I also have a lot of automation in place.
 Common tasks should be fast to execute or execute themselves.